 - Save money with a smaller/less expensive inverter

 - Regulations may limit the size of inverter that you’re allowed to install

 Is DC Over-Sizing a Good Idea?

-DC over-sizing is often a good idea because it can help you get the very best price/performance ratio from your PV solar system.
-It all depends on your circumstances.
-So let’s take a look at the factors that will determine if it’s right for you.
+DC over-sizing can help you get the very best price/performance ratio from your PV solar system.
+In fact, multi-million euro solar farms use substantial amounts of DC over-sizing as standard.
+So let’s take a look at the factors that will determine if DC over-sizing is right for you.
 First though, we need to understand what solar panel and inverter power ratings mean: